The origin of gold: How is it formed?

 Gold has been known to humanity for thousands of years.
 The earliest evidence of gold use dates back to around 4000 B.C., when it was used for decoration.
 The Egyptians were among the first to extract and refine gold as jewellery, furniture and as a medium of exchange, showcasing its importance in their culture and society.

-According to the U.S. Geological Survey, it is estimated that around 244,000 metric tons of gold have been discovered in the world to date.
+Gold is rare, but just how much of it exists on our planet?
+According to the U.S. Geological Survey, around 244,000 metric tons of gold have been discovered worldwide to date.

 How is gold made?